Tamil Language and Hinduism Classes Available. Click Here for Details

 The meeting was facilitated by the Malaysian Hindu Council (MHC), a newly-formed umbrella body that claims to represent Hindu temples and Hindu-based organisations in Malaysia.

-One committee member who declined to be named said the menteri besar didn't answer most of the issues raised by the Hindu temples.
+One temple committee member who declined to be named said the menteri besar didn't answer most of the issues raised by the Hindu temples.
 Instead he is claimed to have chimed in with projects the Barisan Nasional government had done for the Hindu community.

-However, the representative from a in Klang welcomed the financial allocation for Hindu temples as promised by Khir as it was what they are duly entitled to.
+However, the representative from a temple in Klang welcomed the financial allocation for Hindu temples as promised by Khir as it was what they are duly entitled to.

 Khir then reiterate his question for the second time asking "agree or not?".
 Only then majority of the audience said "agree" and gave an applause.